Muthu-Opensource-Solutions/psso-client-swiftui/README.md

 - Prominent Identity Providers like Okta, Microsoft EntraID, Ping Identity Provides Support for Apple's Platform SSO Framework which supports Password Authentication Method to Sync the Password to macOS Local Account

-- **`psso-client-swiftui`** is a native macOS client application and Platform SSO Extension implementing Apple's **Password Authentication Type**. to provide **Local Account Password Synchronization** with any OIDC Providers that Supports Resource Owner Password Grant `grant_type`.
-This Project can be utilized with Identity Providers that have not supported PSSO Still and have no other tools for Syncing Password to macOS Local Account ( Eg: Auth0, Onelogin, AWS Cognito etc.,)
+- **`psso-client-swiftui`** is a native macOS client application and Platform SSO Extension implementing Apple's **Password Authentication Type**. that provides **Local Account Password Synchronization** with any OIDC Providers that Supports Resource Owner Password Grant `grant_type`.

+- This Project can be utilized with Identity Providers that have not supported PSSO Still and have no other tools for Syncing Password to macOS Local Account ( Eg: Auth0, Onelogin, AWS Cognito etc.,)

 This repository works in conjunction with the companion proxy server:
 👉 [psso-idp-proxy-server-java](https://github.com/Muthu-Opensource-Solutions/psso-idp-proxy-server-java)